apollo-lang/apollo/doc/lrm.md

 | `=`      | assignment            | 0          | N/A[^assn]    |

-[^assn]: multiple-assignment is not allowed, so associativity rules are not applicable to the assignment operator
+[^assn]: multiple-assignment is not allowed, so associativity rules are not applicable to the assignment operator.

 Functions
 ---------